 You won't find Hearne Hardwoods at your local strip-mall Discount Flooring-O-Rama (you know the one, it's always "Going Out Of Business").
 Based in Pennsylvania, for over three decades this company has taken specialty hardwood flooring seriously, with Hearne family members making regular buying trips to South America and other wood-producing regions.

 Hearne keeps in stock over 140 domestic and exotic hardwoods, some quite unique.
-Of course, you've heard of ash and chestnut, but what about bubinga, monkeypod, tulipwood, shedua, and paduak?
+You've heard of ash and chestnut, but what about bubinga, monkeypod, tulipwood, shedua, and paduak?
 If not in stock, Hearne can get them.

 Hearne's massive, on-site 67" band saw and equally wide belt sander make short work of most sizes of hardwoods.
-In fact, everything--soup to nuts--is done at Hearne's 20,000 sq. ft.
+Everything--soup to nuts--is done at Hearne's 20,000 sq. ft.
 Oxford, PA facility.

 05 of 05